CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 };
 ```

-This interface primarily involves managing the opening and closing of DRM file descriptors.
-Instead of relying solely on the open() and close() functions, you might consider incorporating a library like [libseat](https://github.com/kennylevinsen/seatd) to enhance your program's compatibility with multi-seat setups, enabling seamless tty switching.
+This interface handles the management of DRM file descriptors during SRMCore's device scanning process and when you call srmCoreDestroy().

+Instead of relying solely on the open() and close() functions, you might consider incorporating a library like [libseat](https://github.com/kennylevinsen/seatd) to enhance your program's compatibility with multi-seat setups, enabling seamless TTY switching (like in the [srm-multi-seat](https://github.com/CuarzoSoftware/SRM/tree/main/src/examples/srm-multi-seat) example).

-Let's proceed by creating an SRMCore instance using this interface, which will handle the setup and configuration of all devices on your behalf.
-In case the creation of SRMCore encounters an error, we will gracefully exit the program.
+Let's proceed by creating an SRMCore instance using this interface.
+If any errors arise during the SRMCore creation process, we will ensure a graceful program exit.

 ```c
 // ...